ressy/example-sonar/README.md

 # SONAR Example

-Following along with the [paper] and [vignette] for [SONAR].
+Following along with the [paper] and [vignette] for [SONAR], and using conda instead of Docker.

 First, a very rough setup script to automate a few setup steps.
-This creates a sonar conda environment.
+This creates a example-sonar conda environment.

     bash setup.sh

 And then:

-    conda activate sonar
+    conda activate example-sonar
     make

 This runs my own version of what `SONAR/sample_data/runVignette.sh` does, based